 Epic Energy acquired the DBNGP through a multistage competitive bidding process structured and executed by the Government of Western Australia ("State") to achieve a number of public policy outcomes.
 Those outcomes included the State securing a high purchase price for the DBNGP whilst delivering lower transmission tariffs to shippers.
+The process through which Epic Energy acquired the DBNGP is dealt with in greater detail in section 3.1 of this Access Arrangement Information.

-Epic Energy's successful bid for the DBNGP of \$2.407 billion was considered by the State superior to any other bid and was consistent with the State's proposed price path for transmission tariffs.
+Epic Energy's successful bid for the DBNGP of \$2,407 million was considered by the State superior to any other bid and was consistent with the State's proposed price path for transmission tariffs.
 In its bid, Epic Energy committed to:

-- (i) a "tariff" from 1 January 2000 of \$1.00/GJ for gas transportation to Kwinana Junction: - (ii) a "tariff" from 1 January 2000 of \$1.08/GJ for gas transportation to delivery points downstream of Kwinana Junction; and - (iii) a price path that would see tariffs rise by no more than 67% of increases in CPI.
+- (i) a "tariff" from 1 January 2000 of \$1.00/GJ for gas transportation to Kwinana Junction: - (ii) a "tariff" from 1 January 2000 of \$1.08/GJ for gas transportation to delivery points downstream of Kwinana Junction; and - (iii) a price path that would see tariffs rise by no more than 67% of increases in CPI